fieldtrip/website/_includes/shared/particular_data.md

 {% include markup/danger %}
 In general you should get started with the [tutorials](/tutorial).
-The subsequent pages listed below serve to explain system specific details, but lack the complete overview that the tutorials provide.
-If you have questions, please post them on the [email discussion list](/discussion_list).
+The pages that are listed below only serve to explain system specific details and peculiarities, but lack the complete overview that the tutorials provide.
 {% include markup/end %}

 ## Getting started with particular MEG data types